General Wildlife Questions

-Eastern bluebirds are primarily insect eaters who shift towards berries in colder months when insects are not available.
+Eastern bluebirds are primarily insect eaters who shift toward berries in colder months when insects are not available.
 They often migrate short distances to warmer areas to ensure enough food for the winter season.
-Their diet includes caterpillars, invertebrates and fruit and nuts.
+Their diet includes caterpillars, invertebrates, and fruit and nuts.
 Bluebirds hunt from a perch rather than on the wing and find most of their food close to or on the ground.

 How can you tell the difference between a bluebird nest and a house sparrow nest?

 The bluebird’s nest is constructed of fine, dried grasses and takes up only about a third of the box.
-The sparrow nest is messy, including feathers and other debris and can fill the box completely.
-Bluebird eggs are usually pale blue (although some can be almost white) and sparrow eggs are white with brown speckles.
+The sparrow nest is messy, including feathers and other debris, and can fill the box completely.
+Bluebird eggs are usually pale blue (although some can be almost white), while sparrow eggs are white with brown speckles.

 How long does the female osprey sit on her nest?

 Ospreys incubate their eggs for 38 to 42 days.
-Females do the majority of the incubating although males can incubate up to 30% of the time.
+Females do the majority of the incubating, although males can incubate up to 30% of the time.
 The young osprey take their flight 50 to 60 days after they hatch.
-Young osprey require about 2 lbs of fish a day to survive.
+Young osprey require about 2 pounds of fish per day to survive.

 When do ospreys return in the spring?

-You can almost set your clock by their arrival — March 17 (St. Patrick’s Day), although because of our recent mild winters we’ve had sightings a few days and even a week earlier.
+You can almost set your clock by their arrival—March 17 (St. Patrick’s Day)—although we’ve had sightings a few days and even a week earlier because of our recent mild winters.
 Adults begin their fall migration as soon as fledglings become independent.
 Juveniles normally migrate in late August.

 On average, how many Wood Ducks fledge from a nest each year?

 The average clutch is 12.
-About 4-6 wood ducks survive until adulthood.
+About 4–6 of these will survive until adulthood.
 The young usually return to the areas where they fledged to raise their own families.

 Why do you want bats around your property?

 I’ve been hearing a lot of bad stuff about mute swans.
-How come?
+Why?

 What do kestrels eat?

-The American kestrel is a predator feeding on large insects such as grasshoppers, small mammals such as mice and moles, birds of sparrow size and in some cases, reptiles and amphibians.
+The American kestrel is a predator that feeds on large insects such as grasshoppers, small mammals such as mice and moles, birds of sparrow size, and, in some cases, reptiles and amphibians.

 What does the Delmarva fox squirrel look like?
 Why is it an endangered species?

-The Delmarva fox squirrel (Sciurus niger cinereus) is distinguished from the common gray squirrel by its larger size, bushier tail and steel-grey coloring with a white belly.
-Delmarva fox squirrels were historically found throughout the entire Delmarva peninsula, southeastern Pennsylvania and west-central New Jersey.
+The Delmarva fox squirrel (Sciurus niger cinereus) is distinguished from the common gray squirrel by its larger size, bushier tail, and steel-gray coloring with a white belly.
+Delmarva fox squirrels were historically found throughout the entire Delmarva peninsula, southeastern Pennsylvania, and west-central New Jersey.
 They now occupy less than 10% of their original range.
 The listing of the Delmarva fox squirrel as an endangered species in 1967 is largely a result of the destruction of mature mixed hardwood forests, their preferred habitat.
 Human encroachment on the fox squirrel’s territory has also taken its toll.
 They suffer significant mortality from being run over by automobiles.
-Fox squirrels are slow moving which also makes them an easy target for pet dogs and cats.
+Fox squirrels are slow moving, which also makes them an easy target for pet dogs and cats.